thinkshout/thinkshout/blog/_posts/2012-12-26-7-steps-to-pain-free-process-improvement-for-growing-nonprofits.md

 - process improvement
 - nonprofit tech
 - Drupal Planet
-short: I spent most of my early career as the one-stop technology department for small-to-midsize nonprofits.
-I have been the first technology employee on more than one occasion -- this means that aside from walking into some chaotic technical situations, I've regularly faced a very common & problematic misunderstanding about whether problems are related to Process or Technology.
+short: Common & problematic misunderstanding about whether problems are related to Process or Technology.
 author: gabe
 ---
 I spent most of my early career as the one-stop technology department for small-to-midsize nonprofits.
 I have been the first technology employee on more than one occasion -- this means that aside from walking into some chaotic technical situations, I've regularly faced a very common & problematic misunderstanding about whether problems are related to Process or Technology.